nuBuilder/nuBuilder-4.5-Code-Library/codelib/browse_display_blank_initially/README.md

 ```

 In the Browse SQL, add a WHERE clause.
-Rows are only displayed when length of the search string is at least 2 characters.
+Rows are only displayed when the length of the search string is at least 2 characters.

 ```sql
 WHERE LENGTH('#SEARCH_FIELD#') > 2 AND '#SEARCH_FIELD#' NOT LIKE '#%'